A model for horizontally restricted random square-tiled surfaces: Background

+\begin{definition}[Height] In a border-strip tableau, the \textbf{height of a border-strip} is one less than the number of rows it touches.
+The \textbf{height of a border-strip tableau} $T$, denoted $h(T)$, is the sum of the heights of its border-strips. \end{definition}

 Note that given a permuation $\pi \in S_n$, the cycle type of $\pi$ is a partition of $n$.
 Moreover, two permutations are conjugate if and only if they have the same cycle type.
-Hence, partitions index conjugcay classes of $S_n$ and we denote $\cyc(\pi)$ to mean the cycle type and the partition simultaneously.
+Hence, partitions index conjugacy classes of $S_n$ and we denote $\cyc(\pi)$ to mean the cycle type and the partition simultaneously.
 Additionally, it is known that partitions of $n$ also index irreducible representations and irreducible characters of $S_n$ canonically.
-We will denote by $\rho^\lambda$ and $\chi^\lambda$ the irreducible representation and character indexed by the partition $\lambda$.
+Hence, we will denote by $\rho^\lambda$ the irreducible representation indexed by $\lambda$ and by $\chi^\lambda$ the character of the representation $\rho^\lambda$, i.e. $\chi^\lambda(\pi) = \Tr(\rho^\lambda(\pi))$ for any $\pi\in S_n$.
+In particular, note that the dimension, $\dim(\rho^\lambda) = \chi^\lambda(1)$ where $1 \in S_n$ denotes the identity permutation.

 One instance of the deep relation between partitions and the representation theory of the symmetric group is the Hook-length formula which gives a relation between the degree (or dimension) of a representation and the hook length product of the partition that is used to index it:

 \begin{lemma}[Hook-length formula] For a partition $\lambda \vdash n$, and associated representation $\rho^\lambda$, the dimension of $\rho^\lambda$ is given by \end{lemma}

 Using the hook-length formula and noting that the dimension of a representation is given by the associated character evaluated at the identity, we can get the following estimate which we will utilize in the proof of Lemma \ref{lem:largedeviations}.